MrDemeanor/NUber/README.md

 - Groups :: riders have an attribute field named 'groupHost', by setting your 'groupHost' to another rider's 'name' you will be added to their group.
-When in someone else's group you will NOT be able to select a driver
+When in a group only the group host can select a driver.
-- RideCost :: riders have an attribute called 'outstandingBalance', this holds how much money riders owe their driver, this cost is divided by number of people in the group
+- RideCost :: riders have an attribute called 'outstandingBalance', this holds how much money riders owe their driver, this cost is divided by number of people in the group.

 <hr>